shibut12/diary-of-a-polyglot-programmer/React/readme.md

 # React

 A JavaAScript library for building user interfaces.
+The libreary is created and maintained by Facebook.

 ## Features